 Startup Business Security: Tips to Assess Your Needs

-Thursday, November 3, 2016 by Shawn Kane under Access Control, Asset Protection, Audit/Compliance, Data & Cyber Security/Hacking, Environmental Hazards, Intrusion/Fire Protection, Personnel/Customer Safety, Video Surveillance
+Thursday, November 3, 2016 by Vector Security Team under Access Control, Asset Protection, Audit/Compliance, Data & Cyber Security/Hacking, Environmental Hazards, Intrusion/Fire Protection, Personnel/Customer Safety, Video Surveillance

 Startups are typically too small to have someone on staff dedicated specifically to security matters, but that doesn’t mean they aren’t at risk.
 In some cases, their small size even makes them a target as hackers/burglars realize that security standards may be more lax.